bautidea/react_ecommerce_-_shopping_cart/README.md

 - Show a list of products, API to obtain products (https://dummyjson.com/docs/products).
 - When hovering items a description of the product is displayed.
 - Add a filter per category, per brand, and per price.
-These filters should display possible products available when filtering, for example if we filter for the brand 'Apple' then the possible categories to select from will be 'smartphones' and 'laptops'.
+These filters should display possible available product when filtering, for example if we filter for the brand 'Apple' then the possible categories to select from will be 'smartphones' and 'laptops'.
 - Search input to search desired products, whenever the input gets fully erased all products will show again.
 - Button to show or hide filters.
 - Button to clear filter.